HEaslea/SDE_Notes/GENERAL/UP and RUNNING VIM and NEOVIM.md

 `:e! $MYVIMRC`

 ### Reset VIM
 Delete everything in the VIMrc file, and then find the .vim file, which seems to be where all the plugins are going, and then delete those as well.
-KEEP THE FILES ALIVE, god knows what fucking happens if we break that.
+KEEP THE FILES ALIVE, god knows what happens if we break that.
 Then we have returned to the very very beginning.
 #### Getting NeoVim
 `winget install neovim` or `choco install neovim`, then hit Y once of twice, then allow permissions.